-This is not to say that all mixing is good, and I’m definitely not talking about the faux-historification of our cities, in other words the demolition of our actual past followed by its replacement with a faux nineteenth-century ‘originality‘.
+This is not to say that all mixing is good, and I’m definitely not talking about the faux-historification of our cities, ie. the demolition of our actual built history followed by its replacement with a faux nineteenth-century ‘originality‘.
 That’s when you get elements of the past and the future, combining to make something not quite as good as either, as The Mighty Boosh would say.

 Because design is never divorced from anything else, this long essay is also about urban planning, philosophy, art, political economy, architecture, sociology, geography, neurology, pyschology and anything else that pertains to design—which is everything.

 This blog makes no attempt to avoid being nerdy or critical.
 There are plenty of nicey-nice design blogs out there (many with some pretty innocuous comment streams) and if that’s what you’re looking for, I wouldn’t blame you for going there instead.
 But calling me negative is a bit like those guys who come up to women in the street and bark “smile.”
 I just think that without critique and complaint, the design of cities and dwellings in North America isn’t going to get any better.
 And it needs to get a lot better than it is—less creatively impoverished, more democratic, and a lot more pleasurable.
-We do after all spend almost all of our lives in buildings and towns and cities and human-altered landscapes, all of which have a overwhelming impact on our conscious lives, our unconscious lives, our health, intelligence, creativity and our social interactions.
+We do after all spend almost all of our lives in buildings and towns and cities and human-altered landscapes, and these have a overwhelming impact on our conscious lives, our unconscious lives, our health, intelligence, creativity and our social interactions.
 Whether we’re aware of them or not (and studies suggest that most of us are not aware), these things affect us every moment of our lives.